Purvav0511/document-ai-system/Readme.md

 ## Overview

 This project is a LangChain-powered multi-agent system designed to ingest and process various types of documents—PDFs, CSVs, JSONs, and DOCXs—and answer user queries based on the extracted content.
-The system stores document embeddings in ChromaDB (a vector database) and uses a unified query endpoint to retrieve relevant document chunks and generate answers via an LLM (e.g., GPT-4).
+The system stores document embeddings in ChromaDB (a vector database) and uses a unified query endpoint to retrieve relevant document chunks and generate answers via an LLM (e.g., GPT-4o for illustrative purposes).

 This repository is intended for demonstration and illustrative purposes.
 It is built and deployed locally, with future plans to add caching, a user-friendly UI, and conversation memory for multi-turn Q&A.